LeidaliCarrillo/AI-DOGTOR/README.md

 ------------------
 ⚠️ Disclaimer

-DOGTOR is a support tool and does not replace professional medical care.
+AI DOGTOR is a support tool and does not replace professional medical care.
 In case of a real emergency, please contact local health services immediately.

 🤝 Contributing